-Pursuant to our Current Articles last amended on September 9, 2014, our shareholders' register is maintained by Computershare A/S who has been elected to act as our local share registrar.
+Pursuant to our Current Articles, our shareholders' register is maintained by Computershare A/S who has been elected to act as our local share registrar.

 Corporate objectives

 Our corporate objectives are, directly or indirectly through subsidiaries, to conduct business within development, manufacturing, distribution and sale of drugs and medicaments, as well as any other related activities at the discretion of the board of directors.
 Furthermore, we may, within our line of business, participate in partnerships or co-operate with other businesses, including by licensing out rights within our line of business.